Home > Ice Cream and Frozen Treats > Strawberry Lemonade Granita Parfaits

 Slushy lemonade granita layered on strawberry pudding in a pretty parfait glass.

-Strawberry Pudding and Lemonade Granita Parfaits
+Strawberry Lemonade Granita Parfaits

 I don’t think it is any secret that creamy desserts – i.e. pudding – are my favorite.
 And when you layer it with something else, I’m hooked!
 For example, my strawberry s’mores parfaits, or the oh-so-beautiful sparkling apple cider parfaits!